kirbydesign/designsystem/.github/CONTRIBUTING.md

 could be improved by writing:
 > Input error on 50-character submit

+Having a hard time coming up with a good title?
+It can sometimes be easier to formulate a brief but comprehensive title _after_ you have written the issue description.

 #### The good issue is easy to read
 There are MANY ways to improve the readability of a text.
 The following is just some ways to do it, that we think can add value when writing an issue:
 - Use proper punctuation (to the best of your abilities at least.
 We are not experts at ,it either)